Safe Modules and Guards for Treasury: Power and Its Containment (2026)

 Safe Modules and Guards for Treasury: Power and Its Containment

-- Modules extend a Safe (recurring payments, automation, recovery) — powerful, but can execute outside the signer threshold.
+- Modules extend a Safe (recurring payments, automation, recovery) but can execute outside the signer threshold.

-- Guards validate/block transactions by rule; Module Guards (v1.5.0) specifically validate module-initiated txs.
+- Guards validate or block transactions by rule; Module Guards (added in v1.5.0) validate transactions a module initiates.

 - A guardrail/allowlist layer blocks unauthorized delegatecalls.

-- An over-privileged/compromised module is a real risk surface — govern it like a signer change.
+- An over-privileged or compromised module is a real risk surface — govern enabling one like a signer change.

-- Reconciliation must capture module-executed txs as first-class events (see #138) — not just signer-approved transfers.
+- Reconciliation has to capture module-executed transactions as first-class events (see reconciliation), not just signer-approved transfers.

-- Guards = on-chain containment; policy controls + accounting are separate layers.
+- Guards are on-chain containment; policy controls and accounting are separate layers on top.

-A Module is a smart-contract extension that can execute transactions on a Safe under its own logic — beyond plain multisig approval.
-That unlocks recurring payments, automation, recovery flows.
+A module is a smart-contract extension that can execute transactions on a Safe under its own logic, beyond plain multisig approval.
+That unlocks recurring payments, automation, and recovery flows.
 The treasury consequence is double-edged: modules add genuine utility, but a module can act without the normal signer threshold.
-An over-privileged or compromised module is therefore a real risk surface — the power has to be contained deliberately.
+An over-privileged or compromised module is therefore a real risk surface, and the power has to be contained deliberately.

 Why modules are a reconciliation problem

 This is the part treasuries miss.
 Because module-executed transactions can occur outside the normal signer-approval path, a reconciliation process that only expects signer-approved transfers will miss or mis-attribute module activity.
-Treasury accounting must capture module-initiated transactions as first-class events, attributed to the module and its purpose — or the books will not reconcile to on-chain reality (the decomposition/completeness discipline, applied to modules).
+Treasury accounting has to capture module-initiated transactions as first-class events, attributed to the module and its purpose, or the books will not reconcile to on-chain reality (the completeness discipline, applied to modules).

 Governing modules